Background

 Other novel targets or pathways that are supported by compelling evidence that demonstrate a rational biological connection to the disease process will also be considered.

 Drug that has completed IND-enabling studies (or international equivalent): The drug should have completed or be in the process of completing IND-enabling studies at the time of application.
-If IND-enabling work is in progress, any award would be contingent upon getting an IND from the FDA and full review of the data package.
+If IND-enabling work is in progress, any award would be contingent upon IND acceptance by the FDA and full review of the data package by the review committee.
 We encourage applications worldwide.
 Any applications from outside the U.S. would be expected to meet the country or regionally specific regulatory equivalent.
+Similarly, trials of devices should have an approved IDE or international equivalent.

 Biologically relevant biomarkers: Where appropriate, proposals should include biomarkers that can measure pharmacokinetic/pharmacodynamic relationships and evidence of target engagement.
-Inclusion of novel, exploratory biomarkers that can provide insight into the biological effects of the intervention are encouraged.
+Inclusion of novel, exploratory biomarkers that can provide insight into the biological effects of the intervention and/or advance validation of a promising biomarker are encouraged.
 Biomarkers used for participant selection or patient stratification are also encouraged, where relevant and available.

 Study design: Studies should be designed around a clear, testable hypothesis with go/no-go decision points.
 Studies should be milestone driven, generate interpretable data and help with future decision making.
-Smaller, exploratory trials or trials that can derisk or deploy new technologies or designs that enable smaller sample sizes and faster trials are also encouraged.
-Please find additional guidance outlined in: Friedman LG, et al. Value-Generating Exploratory Trials in Neurodegenerative Dementias.
-Neurology.
-2021;96(20):944-954. doi:10.1212/WNL.0000000000011774.
+Smaller, exploratory trials or trials that can de-risk or deploy new technologies or designs that enable smaller sample sizes and faster trials are also encouraged.

 Ability to address unmet need: Effective interventions that can help manage debilitating symptoms as well as disease modifying approaches are both critically needed for FTD.

-Data sharing: Applicants should address their plans for data sharing in the full proposal.
+Data sharing: Applicants should address their plans for data sharing, including biomarker data, in the full proposal.
 The Treat FTD Fund encourages data sharing and will work with applicants during the diligence process to outline a clear sharing plan.

 Selection process

 Applicants will first submit a letter of intent (LOI) that includes brief information about the proposed mechanism or mode of action, the drug, supporting data, biomarkers and proposed clinical trial features.
-The top LOIs will be invited to submit a full proposal that includes a clinical trial protocol, budget, team biosketches and business documents, if applicable.
+The top LOIs will be invited to submit a full proposal that includes a clinical trial protocol, budget, team biosketches, and business documents, if applicable.
+More detail provided in our Application Instructions .
 Applications will be reviewed confidentially by a panel of FTD experts.
 Applicants may expect to receive recommended revisions to their workplan or clinical trial design as part of the review process.
 In some circumstances, applicants may be offered access to a consultant with industry experience.

 Recommended resources